jsimonen/RepData_PeerAssessment1/PA1_template.md

 maxinterval <- activity$interval[maxavestepsIndex]
 ```

-The maximum number of steps, on average, is 206
+**The maximum number of steps, on average, is 206
-which happens in time interval 835.
+which happens in time interval 835**.
 This can be seen from the following
 time series plot